Okay, let’s chat contracts!!

 The contract you sign serves as a legal document to protect you as the client paying for services and me as the photographer rendering those services and should contain all expectations from retainers to rescheduling fees to feeding your photographer to turnaround time and number of photos provided.

-I want to call out a few of the most important things I want every bride and groom to talk to their potential photographers about:
+I want to call out a few of the most important things I want every wedding couple to talk to their potential photographers about:

 - Rescheduling /Cancelling fees – This is something I have always had in my contracts but never went over with my clients until you now a whole world-wide pandemic.
 Now I let each of my clients know what rescheduling looks like, how it works and what happens if they need to downsize their ceremony.